tofumatt/strongly-typed/_posts/2014-04-03-the-need-to-lead.md

 see him go.
 I wish it did not require him to leave Mozilla.

 And while I was conflicted on having a Prop 8-supporting CEO, I was not conflicted on having one who couldn't tackle an issue like this head-on.
+I [advocated last week that we talk about this issue](/2014/03/26/on-including-the-uninclusive/), calmly and openly, hopeful that a positive discussion would come of it and things could be better than they were.
+This plea was largely aimed at detractors of Mozilla and Eich who wanted him to resign rather than recant, explain, and apologize.
+But it applied to Eich as well.

+I guess the discussion is over now.
+Let's all get back to work.
+The world needed a Mozilla that was open, but Mozilla needs you too.

+---

+<small>In case it's not clear: I work for Mozilla.</small>